V-Karch/AOC-2024/README.md

 Note on d06: [failed to solve part 2 in haskell, got the answer via python but could not successfully translate the python code into haskell](https://github.com/V-Karch/AOC-2024/commit/65ce1b9f863362bcef58726d90533fe22f91c8df)

-Language spread as of the end of day 5
+Language spread as of the end of day 6
 ----------------------------------------

 - Java: 6100 bytes
 - JavaScript: 4514 bytes
+- Haskell: 2465 bytes
 - Go: 2207 bytes
 - Rust: 1866 bytes
 - Ruby: 1267 bytes